gargrave/snippets-server/README.md

 The server code is built with Django + Django Rest Framework, and is deployed on Heroku with a PostgreSQL DB.

+You can view the repo for the client-side code [here](https://github.com/gargrave/snippets-client).

 # Demo

 You can see a dev/demo version [here](https://gargrave-snippets-dev.netlify.com).
 You can sign up for a new account, and everything should be working (there is no "forgot password" functionality, though, so remember your password).
 Bear in mind that the server is running a free Heroku instance, so don't be frightened if there are performance issues.